786-452-7352

 They’re Often Necessary

 Interventions are not what you see on television.
 It is not the time to air your grievances or put someone in their place.
-These discussions can easily become emotional and turbulent if proper considerations aren’t made beforehand.
+These discussions can quickly become emotional and turbulent if proper considerations aren’t made beforehand.
 It’s essential to make the situation as drama-free as possible.
 You are trying to convey how your loved one’s condition is affecting them so they can accept the fact that they need help.

 This process is about communication, not confrontation.
-Concerned family members should consult with a professional to ensure they are following the best practices.
+Concerned family members should consult with a professional to ensure they follow the best practices.
 This is an opportunity to help someone who desperately needs it, and you want to be sure you give it the best possible chance for a positive outcome.

 Contact R&A to Plan Your Loved